andrasq/node-qrpc/Readme.md

 optional; if any data is specified, it is passed in the call to the server in `req.m`.

 Omitting the callback sends a one-way message to the server.
-Any returned response will be ignored.
+Any response received from the server will be discarded.

 ### client.close( )